Ask South Pavilion Dental Care if our services are right for youMake an Appointment

 Picture a veneer as an ultra-thin covering on your teeth’s outer surface made from super-strong, enamel-mimicking materials, thus making it a tooth’s perfect substitute.
 Having a porcelain veneer bonded to your tooth makes for an attractive, radiant, and new exterior.

-Call South Stone Dental Care in Spokane, Washington today at 509-624-7151 or continue reading for more information!
+Call South Pavilion Dental Care in Spokane, Washington today at 509-624-7151 or continue reading for more information!

 How Long Do Porcelain Veneers Last?